dialogue-host/requirements/README.md

   - unquestionable access to information, to privacy, to expression, to association, self-determination
   - mutual care outbalance hatred

-### Current WIP
+-- current wip

 Humanity's strive for existence underlies its entire history.
 Our social and cultural capabilities to cooperate and support one another empower us to preserve and open up our horizon of possibles by transforming and adapting our society and environment.
 This collective endeavor progresses through ever renewing systemic contradictions where we surpass one to face an other.
 Each of these steps is accomplished by people that question the way their society is organized, propose alternatives capable of solving the limitations inherent to the existing system and enact this transformation.
-For this to happen, people need ways to communicate, think together and self organize even under any form of repression.
+For this to happen, people need ways to communicate, think together and self organize under any form of repression.

 We now have the technical tools needed to build a truly private, distributed social network.